Trending Topics

 3. Keeping up morale

-Morale should have four letters because it is often said in a negative connotation, but it doesn’t have to be like this.
+Morale should have four letters because it is often said with a negative connotation, but it doesn’t have to be like this.
 Yes, it is human nature to want to be liked.
 We feel better, communicate better, walk better, sleep better.
 However, you are not put into your position to be liked.
 If you want to always be liked, become a barista.

 As an officer, you are both a mentor and disciplinarian.
 Keeper of the standards.
 If you are fair, impartial and consistent, then you are doing your job.
 A clear expectation that everyone is equal and treated fairly will build morale.
 That is not saying everything that is done will be seen as fair, but if you practice sound judgment, you are in the ballpark.
 When you arrive home at the end of a long shift, training night or difficult call, you can rest assured that things are being done correctly.